sigasi/sigasi_insights/manual/tools.md

 errors and fail.
 At Sigasi we think that this is too late.
 Problems should be detected as soon as possible.

-Sigasi adds two extra layers of error detection to catch problems earlier.
+Sigasi Studio adds two extra layers of error detection to catch problems earlier.
 First, there is the **type-time** error detector.
 As soon as the designer writes an error, it is marked in the text much like a spell checker in a word processor.
-Second, as soon as you **save** a file, Sigasi calls the external compiler for further analysis.
+Second, as soon as you **save** a file, Sigasi Studio calls the external compiler for further analysis.
 All errors that the external compiler finds are marked inside your file, so that you can find and fix them easily.
-Sigasi intelligently controls the external compiler incrementally and only recompiles design files that need recompilation.
+Sigasi Studio intelligently controls the external compiler incrementally and only recompiles design files that need recompilation.

-All output from external compilers is logged in Sigasi’s console view for your convenience.
+All output from external compilers is logged in Sigasi Studio’s console view for your convenience.
 Paths to your design files are automatically converted to hyperlinks to ease naviation.

 ![](images/vcom-console.png)

-The table below lists some examples of VHDL errors that are detected in Sigasi at type time, at save time and with the external compiler integration.
+The table below lists some examples of VHDL errors that are detected in Sigasi Studio at type time, at save time and with the external compiler integration.

 | Check              | Type time | Save time | Save time compile |